-National Residue Survey 2017–18 Pome fruit
+National Residue Survey 2019–20 Pome fruit

-|NRS 2017-18 Industry brochure: Pome fruit PDF||4||1.1 MB|
+|NRS 2019-20 Industry brochure: Pome fruit PDF||4||764 KB|

-If you have difficulty accessing this file, visit web accessibility for assistance.
+If you have difficulty accessing these files, visit web accessibility for assistance.

-- In 2017–18, the overall compliance rate against Australian standards was 94.3 per cent.
+- In 2019–20, the overall compliance with Australian standards was 99.74 per cent.

-- Australian primary producers continue to demonstrate a high degree of good agricultural practice.
+- Australian pome fruit producers continue to demonstrate a high degree of good agricultural practice.

-The National Residue Survey (NRS) is an operational unit within the Australian Government Department of Agriculture and Water Resources, and since 1992 has been funded by industries through levies or contracted by direct funding.
+The National Residue Survey (NRS) operates within the Australian Government Department of Agriculture, Water and the Environment and since 1992 has been funded by industries through levies and direct contracts.

 The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural practice in support of chemical control-of-use legislation and guidelines.

-NRS residue monitoring programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues in Australian food products.
+NRS programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues and contaminants in Australian food products.
 The programs help to facilitate and encourage ongoing access to domestic and export markets.
 NRS supports Australia’s primary producers and food processors who provide quality animal, grain and horticulture products which meet both Australian and relevant international standards.

 Pome fruit program overview

-Analytical screens are developed in consultation with the industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.
+Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-|Contaminants||aldrin, chlordane, DDT, dieldrin, endosulfan, endrin, HCB, heptachlor, lindane and mirex|
+|Organochlorines||aldrin and dieldrin, chlordane, DDT, endosulfan, endrin, HCB, lindane (gamma HCH), heptachlor and mirex|

 |Metals||Elements||arsenic, cadmium, copper, lead and mercury|

-|Microorganisms and food pathogens||Bacteria||Thermotolerant coliforms, Escherichia coli, Listeria species, Salmonella species, coagulase-positive Staphylococcus species|
+|Microorganisms and food pathogens||Bacteria||Thermotolerantcoliforms, Escherichia coli, Listeria species, Salmonella species, coagulase-positive Staphylococcus species|

 |Apple program||Pear program|